 Early in her career, Cook experienced the best of both worlds: teaching for Baltimore City and implementing the Learning Party curriculum from Ready At Five.
-Learning Parties are interactive, hands-on, parent/child events that build parents’ knowledge of school readiness skills so they can best support their child’s healthy growth and development.
-Ready At Five offers Learning Party curriculum in seven domains of learning: Language and Literacy, Math, Science, Social Foundations, Physical Well-Being and Motor Development, Social Studies, and Fine Arts.
+Learning Parties are interactive, hands-on parent/child events that build parents’ knowledge of school readiness skills to best support their child’s healthy growth and development.
+Ready At Five offers a Learning Party curriculum in seven domains of learning: Language and Literacy, Math, Science, Social Foundations, Physical Well-Being and Motor Development, Social Studies, and Fine Arts.
 Over the past 11 years, Cook has implemented learning parties in Language and Literacy.

 “Each time they come out with a new one [Learning Party], I want to start implementing it,” said Cook.
 “Now I am here with one that I feel is the biggest need— especially now that I have transitioned out of the classroom.”